DeborahKurz/simple-goals-tracker-app/client/README.md

 # Simple Goals Tracker Application For Families
 Welcome to this Goals Tracker App (simple version)!

-This application is designed with families in mind and provides a way for parents to start training their pre-teen and teenage children how to set goals and work towards them wtih a group.
+This application is designed with families in mind and provides a way for parents to start training their pre-teen and teenage children how to set goals and work towards them within a group.
 Families can set overarching goals and build responsibility and accountability within their home by assigning contributing tasks to each family member.
-Two "views" are provided in this app to help you understand the goals overall and how each user fits into them: "Goals View" allows users to easily see each goal and assign tasks to users.
+Two "views" are provided in this app to help you understand the goals overall, and how each user fits into them: "Goals View" allows users to easily see each goal and assign tasks to users.
 "Team View" lets users view all their tasks in one place for easy reference.

 This is a REACT and FLASK application.
 Data is stored in three tables: "users", "goals", and "tasks".